 Nice to Have: Schema Markup

-Structured data helps Google understand your content and can enable rich results.
+Structured data tells Google what your content means and unlocks rich results.
+Not mandatory, but adds polish.

 Schema Checklist for Local Businesses